flowers

 If you’re sprinkling it on your oatmeal, mixing it into smoothies, or adding it to your coffee, it’s a great way to boost flavor while keeping calorie intake low.

-Cinnamon’s minimal calories make it a healthy addition to most diets, especially for those looking to reduce sugar and calorie consumption without sacrificing taste.
+Cinnamon’s low-calorie content makes it a healthy addition to most diets, especially for those looking to reduce sugar and calorie intake without sacrificing taste.

 Cinnamon Nutrition Breakdown